Your Position: Home > Apparel > organization and operation of women's apparel industry

 Contractors

-Throughout the history of the industry, many of the firms producing womens apparel have been relatively small.
-However, during the last two decades a number of large apparel companies have emerged.
+Traditionally, many firms producing women's apparel have remained relatively small.
+However, over the past two decades, a number of major apparel companies have surfaced.

-types of apparel, size ranges and price zones.
-An increasing number of firms are developing diversified lines and crossing previously established price and product lines.
-Nevertheless, both producers and retail buyers still have to think and work in terms of product specialization.
+Historically, women's apparel firms were categorized based on types of apparel, size ranges, and price zones.
+Increasingly, firms are expanding their lines and crossing established price and product boundaries.
+Still, both producers and retail buyers continue to focus on product specialization.

 Categories

-Womens apparel is divided into several size ranges.
-It includes even-numbered half-sizes 12 to 26 and straight sizes 36 to 52.
-Misses -include regular even-numbered sizes 6 to 20, tall sizes 12 to 20, and sometimes sizes as small as 2.
-Juniors-includes regular sizes 5 to 17 and petite sizes 1 to 15.
-Petite-includes regular even-numbered sizes 2 to 16 and junior sizes 1 to 15.
+Women's apparel comes in multiple size ranges, from even-numbered half-sizes 12 to 26 and straight sizes 36 to 52.
+The misses category encompasses regular sizes 6 to 20 and tall sizes 12 to 20, while juniors include sizes 5 to 17.
+Petites encompass even-numbered sizes 2 to 16.

-Most fashion producers sell directly to retail stores rather than through intermediaries.
-Womens apparel producers aim their sales promotion efforts at both retailers and consumers.
-Such efforts take the form of advertising, publicity, and promotional aids available to retailers who buy their products.
+Most fashion producers sell directly to retail venues rather than through intermediary channels.
+Women's apparel producers strategize their promotional efforts toward both retailers and consumers via advertisements, publicity, and promotional support for retailers purchasing their goods.

 Advertising